 Arisia has the following services for attendees, available by

 - Alternative format publications: electronic text, Braille and

-- ASL interpreters (Sat and Sun) and CART services for Masquerade
+- ASL interpreters (by request) and CART services for Masquerade

 - Priority seating for persons with disabilities

 - Free memberships for PCAs (Personal Care Assistants--also

 If you cannot stand for long periods of time and need to bypass